ToniEstarlich/Nihongo-Quest/README.md

 6. Once the deployment is finished, open the app via the **Open App** button or directly using the link:
    [https://nihongo-quest-app-54ed3ed7b8f5.herokuapp.com/](https://nihongo-quest-app-54ed3ed7b8f5.herokuapp.com/)

+### Deployment
+The project was deployed to **Heroku** using a PostgreSQL database.
+The steps to deploy are as follows:

+1. Login to Heroku CLI and create a new app.
+2. Add the Heroku PostgreSQL add-on for the database.
+3. Push the project to Heroku using Git.
+4. Initialize the database tables in production.
+5. Open the app using the live link below.

+The live link can be found here: [Nihongo Quest](https://nihongo-quest-app-54ed3ed7b8f5.herokuapp.com/)

 ## Installation

 1. Clone the repository: